+( m.m.mono).

-Fair value of stock exchanged for shares of Fiserv, Inc. (1) \$ 29,293 Repayment of First Data debt 16,414 Fair value of vested portion of First Data stock awards exchanged for Fiserv, Inc. awards (2) 768 Total purchase price \$ 46,475
+Fair value of stock exchanged for shares of Fiserv, Inc. (1) \$ 29,293

+Repayment of First Data debt 16,414

+Fair value of vested portion of First Data stock awards exchanged for Fiserv, Inc. awards (2) 768

+Total purchase price \$ 46,475

 - (1) The fair value of the 286 million shares of the Company's common stock issued as of the acquisition date was determined based on a per share price of \$102.30, which was the closing price of the Company's common stock on July 26, 2019, the last trading day before the acquisition closed the morning of July 29, 2019.
-This includes a nominal amount of cash paid in lieu of fractional shares. - (2) Represents the portion of the fair value of the replacement awards related to services provided prior to the acquisition.
+This includes a nominal amount of cash paid in lieu of fractional shares. - Represents the portion of the fair value of the replacement awards related to services provided prior to the acquisition.
 The remaining portion of the fair value is associated with future service and will be recognized as expense over the future service period.

 The acquisition was accounted for as a business combination using the acquisition method of accounting in accordance with ASC 805, Business Combinations ("ASC 805").
 The purchase price was allocated to the assets acquired and liabilities assumed based on the estimated fair values at the date of acquisition.
-The excess of the purchase price over the fair value of the net assets acquired was allocated to goodwill, none of which is expected to be deductible for tax purposes.
+The excess of the purchase price over the fair value of the net assets acquired was allocated to goodwill, none of which is deductible for tax purposes.
 Goodwill is primarily attributed to synergies from future expected economic benefits, including enhanced revenue growth from expanded capabilities and geographic presence as well as substantial cost savings from duplicative overhead, streamlined operations and enhanced operational efficiency.

 The assets and liabilities of First Data have been measured at estimated fair value as of the acquisition date.
-During the first six months of 2020, the Company identified and recorded measurement period adjustments to the preliminary purchase price allocation, which were the result of additional analysis performed and information identified based on facts and circumstances that existed as of the acquisition date.
-These measurement period adjustments resulted in an increase to goodwill of \$290 million.
+During the current year through the measurement period ended July 29, 2020, the Company identified and recorded measurement period adjustments to the preliminary purchase price allocation, which were the result of additional analysis performed and information identified based on facts and circumstances that existed as of the acquisition date.
+These measurement period adjustments resulted in an increase to goodwill of \$304 million.
 The offsetting amounts to the change in goodwill were primarily related to customer relationship intangible assets, noncontrolling interests, property and equipment, payables and accrued expenses including legal contingency reserves, and deferred income taxes.
 The Company recorded a measurement period adjustment of \$155 million to reduce the fair value of customer relationship intangible assets as a result of refinements to attrition rates.
 A measurement period adjustment of \$126 million was recorded to reduce the fair value of noncontrolling interests based on changes to the fair value of the underlying customer relationship intangible assets and the incorporation of additional facts and circumstances that existed as of the acquisition date.
 A measurement period adjustment of \$25 million was recorded to reduce the fair value of property and equipment to the estimated fair value of certain real property acquired.
-Measurement period adjustments were recorded to increase payables and accrued expenses by \$36 million, reduce investments in unconsolidated affiliates by \$23 million, and increase other long-term liabilities by \$21 million.
+Measurement period adjustments were recorded to increase payables and accrued expenses by \$37 million, reduce investments in unconsolidated affiliates by \$23 million, and increase other long-term liabilities by \$21 million.
 In addition, the Company recorded \$178 million to increase recognized deferred tax liabilities related to measurement period adjustments.
 Such measurement period adjustments did not have a material impact on the consolidated statements of income.
-The allocation of the purchase price shown below remains preliminary and subject to further adjustment, pending additional refinement and fi liabilities assumed will result in a corresponding adjustment to goodwill.
-The updated preliminary allocation of purchase price recorded for First Data was as follows:
+The allocation of purchase price recorded for First Data was finalized in the third quarter of 2020 a